sgpl/project_euler/README.md

-# project_euler
+# Project Euler Solutions:

-Project Euler - solutions to problems from the project
+This is a project to solve and keep track of solutions from [project euler](https://projecteuler.net/).